XPixelCoderX/pcrft/README.md

 # PCrft Xbox Invite Bot

 The **PCrft Xbox Invite Bot** is a two-part system that makes inviting Bedrock players fast, simple, and automated.
-It combines a **Node.js Xbox Live bot** with a **Python-powered dark neon dashboard**, providing a clean control panel for sending Xbox invites and helpful messages instantly.
+It combines a **Node.js Xbox Live bot** with a built-in dark dashboard, providing a clean control panel for sending Xbox invites and helpful messages instantly.

 ---